From The Village to The Cloud: My life in five minutes

 Where I'm Headed

-I want to be the lecturer I wished for, by connecting theory to lived reality — showing how simple tools like coding can solve problems in villages, governments, and societies, starting from where people actually are.
+And eventually, I want to teach — connecting theory to lived reality, showing how code can solve problems in villages, governments, and food systems, starting from where people actually are.

 Connect